mysql/mysql-utilities/doc/man/mysqldbcopy.rst

 depending on the security privileges present and whether the database contains certain objects such as views or events and whether binary logging is turned on (hence the need for **SUPER**).

+The --new-storage-engine and --default-storage-engine options apply to all tables in the operation.

 Some combinations of the options may result in errors during the operation.
 For example, eliminating tables but not views may result